Parents and Families

 Connect with Students

 Encourage your son or daughter to utilize our services throughout their four years at Hopkins.
-Encourage them to complete Careers 101.
+First-year students will start with the Launch program, then join a Career Academy.
 Ask if they have connected with the Career Center this year—either through Handshake or an office-sponsored event.
 This is especially important for seniors as they approach their first career destination after Hopkins.

 JHU Family Read

 This program will be co-sponsored by the Parents Programs, the Parents Internship Network (PIN), and the Homewood Career Center.